 There are 70 million people who require prosthetic limbs around the world.
 Sadly, limb loss is up to 100 times more common in low-resource regions of the world.
 Current prostheses are rigid, uncomfortable, over-engineered and prohibitively expensive – up to tens of £1000s per device.
 Because of this, 90% of people with limb differences have no access to prostheses at all.

-Ben Lakey is the co-founder of Mitt Wearables.
+Ben Lakey is the Co-Founder of Mitt Wearables.
 Mitt has developed easy-to-use, comfortable prosthetic limbs that are drastically more affordable than any other solutions.

 Instead of having rigid sockets that clinicians must specially fit to users, Mitt’s prosthetic limbs have an adjustable interface that users can fit themselves, which makes them light, breathable and much more comfortable.
-They are developing a growing range of task-specific tools that clip in and out of the prosthesis – for holding a pen, a kitchen knife, a table tennis bat or whatever the user needs.
+They are developing a growing range of task-specific tools that clip in and out of the prosthesis – for holding a pen, a kitchen knife, a table tennis bat or anything else the user needs.

 Find out more about Mitt Wearables at https://www.wearmitt.com/